MSC72m/server-setup-tools/README.md

 The setup process is divided into several scripts.
 The main `setup.sh` script will orchestrate running them, but you can also run them individually if you are an advanced user.
 They should be run in the order listed below.

 ### 1. `setup-secure-ssh.sh`
 **What it does:** This is the most critical script for securing your server.
-It hardens your SSH configuration, creates a new administrative user (with `sudo`), disables direct `root` login, and can create additional restricted users intended only for VPN/tunneling access.
-It also configures the UFW firewall and installs `fail2ban` to prevent brute-force attacks.
+It hardens your SSH configuration, creates users with different privilege levels, disables direct `root` login, and configures the UFW firewall and `fail2ban` to prevent brute-force attacks.

+**Key Features:**
+- **User Accounts:** You'll be prompted to create one or more users.
+    - The **first user** is an **admin user** with full shell access and `sudo` privileges.
+This user is for managing the server.
+    - All **subsequent users** are **restricted users** intended only for SSH tunneling or VPN access.
+They are assigned a restricted shell (`rbash`) and have no `sudo` rights.
+- **Password Generation:** You will provide a single base password during the setup.
+The script then generates a unique password for each user by appending **5 random alphanumeric characters** to your base password.
+You must save these generated passwords.
+- **SSH Hardening:** It changes the default SSH port to one you specify and disables root login.
+- **Firewall & Security:** It configures the UFW firewall to only allow the new SSH port and other necessary service ports.
+It also installs and configures `fail2ban` to block IPs that attempt too many failed logins.

 **How to run it:**
 ```bash
 sudo ./setup-secure-ssh.sh